ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 # Better UI Components
 ## How to avoid over-engineering user interfaces through the use of standards

 There's a user interface technology that is so good it has _100%_ developer adoption.
 It is also totally compatible with _all_ browsers and developer tools, has no dependencies, is very well-documented, and easy to learn.
-The technology of course is none other than HTML and web developers have ignored its power to enable us to design, construct, and implement better UI components.
+The technology of course is none other than HTML and I think we've ignored its power to enable us to design, construct, and implement better UI components.

 ### HTML all the way
 As a reminder, HTML’s job is to give content structure and meaning.
 This is called semantics.
 As the web progressed HTML adapted to include new elements to provide semantic support for more content, like `<nav>` and `<video>` and `<article>`.
 Over the years it also added new capabilities to existing elements like the addition of the `autofocus` attribute, which tells the browser which element to focus on page load.
 These additions are of course made accessible to us through the usual HTML constructs: *tags*, *attributes*, and *nesting*.
 Here's some examples: